sharmavins23/animated-graph/README.md

 The first portion of this step was creating fractals.
-The fractal effectively formed the Sierpinski triangle, but due to its recursive hierarchical nature, it had to be rendered on the GPU.
+The fractal effectively formed the Sierpinski triangle, but due to its recursive hierarchical nature, it had to be calculated on the CPU.
 The following are some of my performance tests:

 | Image                    | FPS (Approx.) | Object Count | Notes                                                    |
 | ------------------------ | ------------- | ------------ | -------------------------------------------------------- |